gd-programming/gd.docs-v2/docs/reference/secrets.md

 ### Admin Secret

-> In the client for Geometry Dash 1.9, RobTop mistakenly included the secret for Admin Endpoints inside of a function.
-This Secret was most likely used by RobTop when he awards levels with a star rating
+> In the client for Geometry Dash 1.9, RobTop mistakenly included the secret for `Admin Endpoints` inside of a function.
+Admin Endpoints are only accessible for game admins and they make direct changes in-game that affect everyone.

 <link rel="stylesheet" href="imageStyles.css">

 <center>
-<b><u>Below is a screenshot of the Admin Secret being created from Geometry Dash 1.9</u></b><br>
+<b><u>Below is a screenshot of the Admin Secret being created from Geometry Dash 1.9.
+RobTop split it into 6 segments to <i>obfuscate</i> it.</u></b><br>
 <img src="/assets/screenshots/admin_secret.png" class="admin">

 Currently, the Admin Secret no longer works as RobTop became aware of it